 - Sun protection to prevent darkening of the scar area

-Scar maturation is a time-intensive process will help you set realistic expectations for your rhinoplasty recovery.
+Scar maturation is a time-intensive process that will help you set realistic expectations for your rhinoplasty recovery.

 The importance of expert guidance cannot be overstated.
 Dr. Andres Bustillo is well-versed in the subtleties of facial aesthetics and scar management.
 Through personalized care and a commitment to excellence, he ensures the best healing outcomes for each patient.